SoftFever/OrcaSlicer/README.markdown

                             Output file name format; all config options enclosed in brackets will be replaced by their values, as well as [input_filename_base] and [input_filename] (default: [input_filename_base].gcode)
+        --post-process      Generated G-code will be processed with the supplied script;
+                            call this more than once to process through multiple scripts.

       Printer options:
         --nozzle-diameter   Diameter of nozzle in mm (default: 0.5)